 Develop a Business Continuity Plan/ Disaster Recovery plan

-Preparation is the only true way to avert or minimise a disasters impact on your organisation and ensure that business operations can continue.
+Preparation is the only true way to avert or minimise the impact of a disaster on your organisation and ensure that business operations can continue.
 Protecting your business begins with understanding its vulnerabilities and safeguarding against the risks you could face.
 By preparing for the worst-case scenario, you can plan to best avoid business disruption.

 A business continuity or disaster recovery plan can be developed to identify the key business areas, and critical functions as well as how your business depends on them.
 You should determine the downtime that will be acceptable for your business and outline your plans for maintaining operations in each critical business function or area using Recovery Point Objectives (RPO) and Recovery Time Objectives (RTO) as your key measurements for success.
 A business continuity plan, or disaster recovery plan, allows you to protect your business and your data—and make sure that your systems are available and reliable, no matter what disasters you encounter.